 Close the primary air control by small increments (ex: 1/16 of an inch), from 3/8 to fully closed, between 4 and 10 minutes.
 Before closing further, make sure the flame intensity is increasing or stable.
 Close the air control completely.
+Turn on the blower at maximum speed.

-2.3.4 Medium burn rate
+2.4.4 Medium burn rate